Maintaining brand personality when working with a freelance content writer

 2. Who’s your brand’s celebrity twin?

-If your brand or business was a celebrity, who would they be?
+If your brand or business were a celebrity, who would they be?

 It might seem like a bit of an abstract question, but it can really help to bring to life the type of tone that you are going for.